-The class used to construct the selector of this ItemLoader, if only a response is given in the constructor.
-If a selector is given in the constructor this attribute is ignored.
+The class used to construct the selector of this ItemLoader, if only a response is given in the init method.
+If a selector is given in the init method this attribute is ignored.
 This attribute is sometimes overridden in subclasses.